Katz Drug Store sit-in

-Between August 19 and August 21, 1958, a group of Black students and their teacher held a peaceful sit-in at Katz Drug Store in Oklahoma City to protest segregation.
+The Katz Drug Store sit-in took place between August 19 and August 21, 1958, when a group of Black students and their teacher held a peaceful sit-in at a Katz Drug Store in Oklahoma City to protest segregation.
 This sit-in came as a result of Oklahoma's existing state constitution and previous sit-ins around the area and country.
 The Katz Drug Store demonstration sparked major attention and a bigger sit-in movement across both the region and country.

-Factors Leading to the Sit-In
+Contributing factors

-When Oklahoma became a state, its state constitution contained strict regulations of segregation between Whites, and Blacks, several of those restrictions related to educational institutions and types of trainings teachers were permitted to receive.
-Prior to the Katz Drug Store sit-in, was the Wichita, Kansas sit-ins at Dockum Drug Store.
+When Oklahoma became a state, its state constitution contained strict regulations of segregation between Whites and Blacks, with several of those restrictions related to educational institutions and the types of teacher training permitted.
+Before the Katz Drug Store sit-in, there were the Wichita, Kansas sit-ins at Dockum Drug Store, which dealt with very similar conditions and exemplified the effectiveness of student activism and the popularizing nonviolent protest methods against corporations.
 The Kansas sit-in was planned by the Wichita chapter of the NAACP in an effort to desegregate the lunch counter and provide more respect for the African-Americans that worked downtown.
 The Oklahoma City sit-in was planned by the Oklahoma City Youth Council in 1957.
 This was led by Clara Luper, the council's adult advisor, and Barbara Posey.
 Due to the success of the Wichita sit-in, they were inspired to make a change in Oklahoma City stores, but added a letter campaign first.
-Prior to the sit-ins, the group had attempted to negotiate via letters, but was unsuccessful.
+Luper's teaching philosophy, called a "freedom's classroom", focused on civic responsibility and hands-on learning.
+She designed her lessons to ready students for activism by linking classroom talks about democracy to real-life issues of segregation."
+Prior to the sit-ins, the group had attempted to negotiate via several discussions with local business owners which were never covered by the news and a series of unanswered letters, but was unsuccessful.